czeildi/shiny-intro-workshop-datafest-2019/shiny_steps.md

 ## Optional assignments to work on at home

+_This assignments are in an approximate order of increasing difficulty._

+- add a new completely empty tab with some title
+- use a different `id` for the shown table. check if the app is still working
+- Show the current value of the period slider with a `textOutput` and `renderText`, in the `sidebarPanel`, below the slider.
+- use `tableOutput` and `renderTable` instead of `dataTableOutput` and `renderDataTable`.
+What is the difference?
+- Add the option of filtering for an arbitrary subset of countries.
+(Hint: use `checkboxGroupInput`).
+[Reference here](https://shiny.rstudio.com/gallery/widget-gallery.html)
+- separate `app.R` to `ui.R` and `server.R`, possibly use `global.R`

 **Q**: add a new tab with a plot on ratio of all births by education, regardless of mother's age.